EAP Freeman Foundation Internships

 Receive $3,000/semester or $5,000/year

 The internship I worked for was a non-profit organization that provides free high quality English education to the children of lower-income migrant families in Shanghai.
 My internship consisted of working both at the office and classroom level of the organization.
 This offered an incredible perspective of the organization from the top down.
-I worked on logistical projects at the highest level of the organization then was often given the opportunity to personally experience their impact on the lowest level the classroom setting. -Forrest L., EAP China Freeman Intern
+I worked on logistical projects at the highest level of the organization then was often given the opportunity to personally experience their impact on the lowest level the classroom setting. -Forrest L., UCSB EAP China Freeman Intern

 Through my internship with a television and radio news broadcasting company in Thailand, I was given a glimpse into the way Thai media functions.
 Based in Bangkok, this company represents a large portion of Thailand’s media sector providing both national and relevant international news.
 I interned in the digital content department working on feature stories in the English language. -Kelsey G., UCSB EAP Thailand Freeman Intern

 How does this work?

 1. Participate on one of these UCEAP options.

 2. Be proactive.
 Research possible internship positions and contact these organizations prior to leaving the country.
 UCEAP staff abroad will assist you with the appropriate paperwork upon arrival.

 3. Intern for UC credit!
 In addition to taking courses while on UCEAP, intern for 3-12 UC quarter units.
 The internship credits may replace a course(s) or may be in addition to the minimum required units for your program.
 You must fulfill the academic requirements for the internship.